HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 <figure>
-<blockquote>Last year [lawsuits related to the Americans with Disabilities Act were up 20%](https://info.usablenet.com/2020-report-on-digital-accessibility-lawsuits).</blockquote>
+  <blockquote>Last year <a hreflang="en" href="https://info.usablenet.com/2020-report-on-digital-accessibility-lawsuits">lawsuits related to the Americans with Disabilities Act were up 20%</a>.</blockquote>
 <figcaption>— Web Almanac <cite><a hreflang="en" href="https://almanac.httparchive.org/en/2021/accessibility">2021 Accessibility Chapter</a></cite></figcaption>
 </figure>

-To learn more about accessibility on the mobile web, vist the [Accessibility chapter](https://almanac.httparchive.org/en/2021/accessibility).
+To learn more about accessibility on the mobile web, vist the [Accessibility chapter](../en/2021/accessibility).

-## Mobile Search Engine Optimisation (SEO)
+## Mobile Search Engine Optimization (SEO)

 For any website, acquisition is a critical step, the best optimised mobile website is no different to the worse if no one finds and visits it.